 The Philip Brett Award, sponsored by the LGBTQ Study Group of the American Musicological Society, is named in honor of Philip Brett (1937–2002), one of the founding members of the study group.
-Each year it honors exceptional musicological work in the field of gay, lesbian, bisexual, transgender/transsexual studies completed during the previous two calendar years (next offered in 2017 for work completed in 2015 or 2016), in any country and in any language.
+Each year it honors exceptional musicological work in the field of gay, lesbian, bisexual, transgender/transsexual studies completed during the previous two calendar years (next offered in 2019 for work completed in 2017 or 2018), in any country and in any language.
 By “work” is meant a published article, book, edition, annotated translation, a paper read at a conference, teaching materials (course descriptions and syllabi), and other scholarly work accepted by the award committee that best exemplifies the highest qualities of originality, interpretation, theory, and communication in this field of study.
+By "completion" is meant the publication in the case of articles, books, editions, etc.; and delivery at a conference or the like in the case of a paper.

 The award consists of the sum of a cash prize and certificate.
 It is announced at both the AMS Annual Business Meeting and the annual meeting of the LGBTQ Study Group.
 The committee will entertain nominations from any individual, including eligible scholars who are encouraged to nominate their own work.
 Individuals may receive the award on more than one occasion.

 Nominations should include the name of the scholar, a description of the work, and a statement to the effect that the work was completed during the previous two years.
-By "completion" is meant the publication or commitment to publish from an editor in the case of articles, books, editions, etc.; delivery at a conference or the like in the case of a paper.
 The committee will contact the nominee for additional material as needed.
-Self-nominations should include any unpublished material to be considered and a curriculum vitae.
-Nominations, preferably including a digital copy of all application materials, should be sent by August 15, 2017 to the chair of the Philip Brett Award Committee; if digital copies of application materials are not available (in the case, for example, of books), please send three hard copies to the address below:
+Self-nominations should include material to be considered and a curriculum vitae.
+Nominations, including a digital copy of all application materials, should be sent by May 1, 2019 to the LGBTQ Study Group Co-chairs: amslgbtq [at] gmail [dot] com.

 Brett Award Winners